 Derenoncourt, who’s originally from Haiti, has served as a regional representative for Church World Service and worked for the Presbyterian Hunger Program.
 Galván Valle is the part-time pastor at Beechmont Presbyterian Church, an intercultural faith community, and is the senior editor for Spanish-language resources at the Presbyterian Publishing Corporation.
-Their article “The Work of Our Hands: The Story of Beechmont Presbyterian Church’s Peace Garden” appeared in the most recent issue of Call to Worship: Liturgy, Music, Preaching and the Arts.

 The Rev. Claudia Aguilar Rubalcava, a PC(USA) pastor serving an intentional interim ministry in Colorado, moderated the conversation.

 The original idea, Galván Valle explained, was to create a beautiful space that could be used by the church as well as by other groups who share the facility, including a Sudanese Christian fellowship, South Louisville Community Ministries and Presbyterian Hispanic Latino Ministry of Preston Highway.
 “It made sense,” Galván Valle said, “to make something that communicates peace in a very concrete way.”

 “What I didn’t know was we happened to have this person who had the knowledge to create beautiful things,” she said with a nod to Derenoncourt, who’d studied architecture in his native Haiti.
 “Lionel just went, ‘I’ll do it.’
 It was right in the midst of the pandemic.”